ManinderpreetPuri/Artificial-Intelligence-In-Bioinfromatics/README.md

 Note: A virus is a shell of fat with a RNA sequence inside.
 Once it attaches itself to it’s host (A human’s cell for example) it inserts its RNA into the cell and the cell begins replicating (translating) the virus’s RNA sequence.
 The researches at NCBI have transcribe this RNA sequence back to DNA to extract more information.
 Therefore the follow sequences are DNA sequences.

-I answered the following questions:

 2.1 NCBI Gene Database
 Use the NCBI Gene Database to investigate the COVID-19 virus for Homo sapiens.
 We will